zyuiop/ic-platformer/README.md

 I **CAN** do this for the swaaag.
 (Sorted in descending feasibility order)

+- [ ] Moving platforms can be climbed from the bottom
 - [ ] Level switcher
 - [ ] Progression saver (level reached)
 - [ ] Level switch animation